Honey-Do Squad mascotHoney-DoSquadMy List

 An unlevel first course

 Errors multiply up the wall.
-Spend the time to get the base course perfect in both directions.
+Get the base course perfect in both directions before stacking.

 No drainage gravel or pipe